manala/manalize/README.md

 Because we are too lazy for manually setting up local environments for each project we have to work on.
 In short, we need to:

-- Work on any new/existing project from any platform in minuts
+- Be able to work on any new/existing project from any platform in minutes
+- Enable/disable support for language, package or any various utility as well
 - Keep a local environment consistent across projects (practices, tools)
-- Enable/disable support for languages, packages or any various utility as well
 - Have a local environment as close as possible from the production one
 - Destroy/rebuild an environment as needed